-Suspension Adjustment
+Suspension Adjustments

-The rear suspension may be adjusted to provide a stiffer suspension if necessary.
+The front and rear suspensions can be adjusted to provide a stiffer suspension, if necessary.

 - 1. Remove the top shock mounting bolts from the inside mounting holes. - 2.
 Reposition the shocks to the outside mounting holes. - 3.
 Reinstall the shock mounting bolts.
 Torque to 30 ft. lbs.
 (40 Nm).